International Steps to Admission

 *Please note: If you are currently on an H4 or F2 visa and want to convert to an F1 student visa, please apply as a Domestic applicant.
 If admitted, you will need to work with the International Student Advising (ISA) Office by attending their Change of Status Workshop (see the available workshop days on the calendar on the ISA website).
 ISA staff will assist you in applying for a change of status.

-The California State University system has a new application system (Cal State Apply) starting with Spring 2018 applicants.
+The California State University system has a new application system (Cal State Apply).
 International applicants will need to pay close attention to the Step 3 instructions listed below.

 - International Applicants must inform Graduate Admissions and Program Evaluations of their current visa status by indicating the status at the time of application.
 Please note that International applicants do not qualify for resident tuition and will be subject to non-resident tuition.